Read the latest news about the Department of Obstetrics and Gynecology.

 Abike T. James, MD, MPH, Vice Chair for Academic Excellence and Community Engagement in the Department of Obstetrics and Gynecology and Professor of Clinical Obstetrics and Gynecology and Courtney A. Schreiber, MD, MPH, Chief of the Division of Family Planning and Stuart and Emily B.H.
 Mudd Professor in Human Behavior and Reproduction were recently honored with Penn Medicine Awards of Excellence.

-Dr. James was selected as the 2024 recipient of the Duncan Van Dusen Professionalism Award for Faculty.
+Abike T. James, MD, MPHDr.
+James was selected as the 2024 recipient of the Duncan Van Dusen Professionalism Award for Faculty.
 This award acknowledges a faculty member whose respectful approach, integrity, self-awareness, and personal accountability are exemplary of the campaign for the ongoing elevation of the culture of Penn and for the promotion of exceptional patient care experiences.

-Dr. Courtney A. Schreiber was selected as this year's recipient of the Luigi Mastroianni, Jr. Clinical Innovator Award.
+headshot of Courtney A. Schreiber, MD, MPHDr.
+Courtney A. Schreiber was selected as this year's recipient of the Luigi Mastroianni, Jr. Clinical Innovator Award.
 This award acknowledges physicians who have made significant contributions toward the invention and development of new techniques, approaches, procedures or devices that change medical practice and are of major benefit to patient care.

 The Penn Medicine Awards of Excellence were established in 1996 and are a series of highly competitive awards celebrating Penn's commitment to excellence in scholarship, teaching, innovation, service, leadership, professionalism and patient care.
-Learn more here.
+Learn more here

 Addressing Maternal Death Disparities with Text Messaging

-Heart Safe Motherhood, the text-based program created by Dr. Sindhu Srinivas and Dr. Adi Hirshberg, allows postpartum patients to monitor their blood pressure at home.
+mom and baby HSMHeart Safe Motherhood, the text-based program created by Dr. Sindhu Srinivas and Dr. Adi Hirshberg, allows postpartum patients to monitor their blood pressure at home.
 The program has nearly eliminated the rate at which postpartum patients are readmitted for blood pressure complications within a week of giving birth, reducing admissions from 5% down to 1%.
 The Penn Medicine program has yielded impressive results and closed a racial disparity gap in care.
 Heart Safe Motherhood has been recognized nationally and by the American Heart Association and American Hospital Association among others.
 And now it is also being used by other hospitals in the Philadelphia area.

-You can read the full article about Heart Safe Motherhood in the Philadelphia Inquirer.
+You can read the full article about Heart Safe Motherhood in the Philadelphia Inquirer

 Celebrating Academic Excellence